JAlcocerT/JAlcocerT/content/blog/dev-typescript.md

 Now: Do you need to be a WebDev to get a cool blog and write publically on the internet?

 Not really.

+Just get up to date front time to time.

+Good recap of whats going on at JS: https://stateofjs.com/en-US

 ### A blog for All